 - If you don’t want to use the reserved bacon fat, you can drain the saute pan after cooking the bacon and use olive oil instead.

 - Spaghetti, fettucine, or penne noodles work well with this sauce.

 - If you want an even creamier sauce, you can add more heavy cream to taste.

 eating all the extra bacon cooking the bacon chop up the garlic and fresh tomatoes.
 Once the bacon is cooked, remove from the pan and reserve some of the fat.
-Sauté the garlic until just fragrant, about 30 seconds or less, and quickly add the tomatoes to keep from burning the garlic.
-Season with a touch of salt (remember the bacon is salty!) and simmer for a few minutes until the liquid is reduced and the tomatoes have thickened somewhat.
-Crack two eggs in a bowl and whisk in the hot pasta water to “temper” the eggs and set aside.
-This will help to keep the eggs from scrambling once they are added to the pasta.
+Sauté the garlic and smoked paprika until just fragrant, about 30 seconds or less, and quickly add the tomatoes to keep from burning the garlic.
+Simmer for a few minutes until the liquid is reduced and the tomatoes have thickened somewhat.

-Add the chopped cottage bacon (or pork of choice) and sprinkle in lots of Pecorino Romano cheese or Parmigiana and freshly cracked pepper!!
+Serve this pasta immediately and add the chopped bacon and sprinkle in lots of Pecorino Romano cheese or Parmigiana and freshly cracked pepper!!
 Are you drooling yet?